samanthaccole243/FastRobots.github.io/Lab_10.md

 I then started them back up again and ran the following lines of code.
 These print the sensor values as the car maneuvers.

 <img width="440" alt="image" src="https://user-images.githubusercontent.com/89661904/234407522-272bdae8-4e32-49ab-add0-cab969fbea3c.png">

+We were also asked to review many topics which I will reiterate:

+__Robots